Poster sessions are the events where people present their work results and discuss them, turn by turn, speaker after speaker.

-- Put 4 posters per each room, separate room space into 4 quadrants or two halfs (example below)
+- Put four posters per room, separate room space into four quadrants or two halves (example below)

-- In practice there are also cases of positioning posters into 3x2 imaginative grid
+- In practice, there are also cases of positioning posters into a 3x2 imaginative grid.

-- create as many rooms as needed, for example if you have N posters, then you'd need at least N/4 rooms (10 rooms for 40 posters, 4 posters in each room)
+- Create as many rooms as needed.
+For example, if you have N posters, then you'd need at least N/4 rooms (10 rooms for 40 posters, four posters in each room)

 Add coffee break rooms

-Make sure you arrange separate networking rooms as in example below:
+Make sure you arrange separate networking rooms as in the example below:

 - Use these moderation practices - https://help.spatial.chat/hc/en-us/articles/360016572979-Moderating-your-event

 - Arrange a schedule of presenters (who present at which time/turn)